 From large shopping malls to trendy boutiques and outdoor markets, Atlanta has something to suit every shopper.
 Shopping in the upmarket Buckhead neighbourhood offers luxury boutiques, antique stores and high-end retailers lining the streets, while Phipps Plaza and Lenox Square, located just across from each other, house hundreds of mainstream shopping outlets.

-Eating out in Atlanta
+Entertainment and eating out in Atlanta

-Atlantans love to eat out, and expats will find dining options for every taste and budget.
-The city is home to a number of top restaurants, many of which are owned by international celebrities.
 There are plenty of establishments serving local southern fare, while the city also boasts plenty of exotic flavours, including Korean, Vietnamese, Moroccan, Mexican and Indian eateries.
-A number of popular annual festivals celebrating food and beverages also take place in Atlanta, such as Taste of Atlanta and the Atlanta Summer Beer Fest.
+Several popular annual festivals celebrating food and beverages also take place in Atlanta, such as Taste of Atlanta and the Atlanta Summer Beer Fest.

 Sporting and outdoor activities in Atlanta